-Another important step that must be taken when buying a house in Pattaya, Thailand is to have a title search conducted with the Land Department by a lawyer of legal advisor.
+Another important step that must be taken when buying a house in Pattaya, Thailand is to have a title search conducted with the Land Department by a lawyer or legal advisor.
 The primary reason for this is to ensure that the seller holds clear title to the property.
 Additionally, checks are done to verify that there are no liens, mortgages, or leases on the property.
-The title search will also identify any zoning and planning restrictions which are of interest if you are building a house on the property.
+The title search will also identify any zoning and planning restrictions that are of interest if you are building a house on the property.

 Take the approach of leaving a deposit on any property that you are interested in with caution.
-Keep in mind that if you leave a deposit on property and it is not title-cleared or there is some other problem then you risk losing it.
+Keep in mind that if you leave a deposit on the property and it is not title-cleared or there is some other problem then you risk losing it.
 A deposit is roughly 10-15% of the property’s selling price.
 Make sure that any contract has clauses so that you can back out of the transaction if necessary.
-Typical clauses make stipulations such as “subject to clear title” and “subject to agreement.”
+Typical clauses make stipulations such as “subject to the clear title” and “subject to agreement.”

 No matter what, it is a big mistake to make an attempt at buying a house in Thailand without consulting a Thai lawyer.
 There are law firms here that help foreigners with this and many other types of transactions.
-Some expats might think that they can do it on their own but do not realize that they will not be able to read contracts written in Thai language.
+Some expats might think that they can do it on their own but do not realize that they will not be able to read contracts written in the Thai language.
 You can have a home in Thailand but the secret is to know how to go about it without losing a large investment.
 Consult with a real estate agent and see what is available to you.